I need human help to enter verification code (office hours only)

 Jenny strongly believes in the dynamic and integrated approach that TeeKoz Kids Pediatric Occupational Therapy provides to families.
 Jenny enjoys working on a more direct and personal level with not only the children but with families and professionals; to work toward achieving a child’s full potential.
 She is certified in The Listening Program, Integrated Listening System and Interactive Metronome and has attended numerous continuing education courses to build her knowledge base on Sensory Integration, Sensory Processing Disorder (SPD), Social Thinking ™ curriculum, Autism Spectrum Disorder, Praxis, Gross and Fine Motor Development and Visual Efficiency and Information Processing, as well as Motor Impairments.
 Jenny is a licensed and registered Occupational Therapist in both Maryland and the District of Columbia.

 Meghan is originally from Pennsylvania, where she received a Bachelor’s degree in Communication Sciences and Disorders from the Pennsylvania State University.
 She received her Master’s degree in Speech-Language Pathology from Loyola University Maryland.
-Meghan is a member of the American Speech-Language Hearing Association, is licensed in both DC and MD and has been practicing Speech and Language Pathology for 6+ years.
-Meghan has a passion for working with children and has a variety of experience across therapeutic settings having worked in outpatient clinics, pediatric hospital settings and schools/daycares.
-Meghan is now a clinical supervisor of speech-language pathology graduate students.
-She has experience helping children from birth to 21 years of age in the areas of expressive and receptive language, articulation, social skills secondary to autism spectrum disorders, oral motor/feeding, AAC (augmentative and alternative communication), and working with medically complex pediatric patients with a variety of diagnoses.
-Meghan has completed various trainings including Social Thinking courses, Hanen It Takes Two to Talk/More than Words, Feed The Peds and others.
-Meghan loves to spend time with friends and family, cooking, traveling and watching/attending sporting events.
+Meghan is a member of the American Speech-Language Hearing Association, is licensed in both DC and MD and has been practicing Speech and Language Pathology for 10+ years.
+Meghan has a passion for working with children and has a variety of experiences across therapeutic settings having worked in outpatient clinics, pediatric hospital settings and schools/daycares.
+Meghan is also a faculty member at Loyola University Maryland where she teaches and supervises graduate students pursuing their Masters of Speech-Language Pathology.
+She has experience helping children from birth to 21 years of age in areas of expressive and receptive language, articulation, social skills secondary to autism spectrum disorders, oral motor/feeding, AAC (augmentative and alternative communication), and various training courses including Social Thinking courses, Hanen It Takes Two to Talk/More than Words, Feed the Peds, and others.
+In her free time, you can find Meghan with her husband Tyler and their 2-year-old, Jack (also a Gan student!) exploring DC, traveling and spending time with their friends and family.

 Patricia Ulanet, PsyD, Developmental Neuropsychologist